Equity-Minded Hiring

 Pool Proportionality (Faculty searches)

-- Assess your pool: Completing the Faculty Hiring Pool Proportionality Worksheet can help committees assess whether they have succeeded in building a pool at least as diverse as pool of doctorate holders in the field.
-For help with the worksheet, see these instructions.
+- Assess your pool: Comparing the applicant pool to the available pool of potential candidates can help committees assess whether they have succeeded in building a pool at least as diverse as pool of doctorate holders in the field.
+See the Hiring Handbook for current forms to complete with your search.

 Professional Learning